+Screws and bolts are fundamental components used in the world of engineering, construction, and industry in general.
 To fully understand what fasteners are, it's important to think of a wide range of products that find space in different sectors, as they can meet various needs.
 Fasteners are distinguished by purpose, size, production materials, treatments, technical characteristics, and production methods.

-Over the years, the production of screws and bolts has indeed become a highly technological and innovative process: knowing the production techniques of fasteners is important for choosing the right product and its subsequent application.
+Over the years, the production of screwsand bolts has indeed become a highly technological and innovative process: knowing the production techniques of fasteners is important for choosing the right product and its subsequent application.
 In this article, we will define how bolts are produced and what the main advanced production techniques are.

 Overview of Production Techniques

 How are screws produced?
 How are bolts manufactured?
 To answer these questions and discover how fasteners are created, we must start from the principle that production technologies vary depending on the shape of the product to be made and the materials used.
+There are several production techniques that we will describe in the following paragraphs:

-• Forging
+Forging

-• Thread rolling
+Thread rolling

-• Machining
+Machining

-• Cutting
+Cutting

-• Sintering.
+Sintering.

 It is also useful to know that among the main manufacturing methods of fasteners are hot and cold forming.
 The former is usually chosen for the production of large diameters while the latter is used for smaller sizes.
+Thus, each technology has its steps to follow, its treatments to subject the material to, and its advantages related to the final use of the fastener element.

 What is Forging and How it Applies to Fasteners